 To provide innovative and integrated planning for the current transportation needs of the Waco Metropolitan Area.
 Additionally, the MPO staff will provide a systematic approach to planning for the provision of transit services to improve the overall transit system.
-The MPO may use consultants to assist in the completion of a task.

-- 1. Program highway, transit, bicycle and pedestrian projects that are ready to be implemented or constructed (Subtask 3.1). - 2.
+- 1. Program highway, transit, bicycle and pedestrian projects that are ready to be implemented or constructed (Subtask 3.1).- - 2.
 Develop and adopt a Transportation Improvement Program (TIP) that once implemented, makes progress toward achieving federal performance targets for fiscal years 2023 through 2026 (Subtask 3.1). - 3.
-Plan for more efficient transportation services and transit operations, and better service to public transportation consumers (Subtasks 3.1 through 3.7, and 3.9). - 4.
-Plan for safe, clean, reliable, and affordable public transportation within the Waco Metropolitan Area (Subtasks 3.1 through 3.7, and 3.9). - 5.
-Continued analysis of the annual ridership survey of Waco Transit System (Subtask 3.3). - 6.
-Expand Transit Education Program to Grade School Classes (Subtask 3.6). - 7.
+Provide Plan for more efficient transportation services and transit operations, and furnish better service to public transportation consumers (Subtasks 3.1 through 3.7, and 3.9). - 4.
+Provide Plan for safe, clean, reliable, and affordable public transportation within the Waco Metropolitan Area (Subtasks 3.1 through 3.7, and 3.9).- - 5.
+Continued analysis of the annual ridership survey of Waco Transit System (Subtask 3.3). - Expand Transit Education Program to Grade School Classes (Subtask 3.6). - 7.
 Continued Life Skills Classes and Transit Education Program with local ISDs (Subtask 3.6). - 8.
-Continue assisting Waco Transit System in their planning efforts to assist welfare recipients obtain employment (Subtask 3.7). - 9.
-Continue to assist regional public transportation providers in planning efforts to streamline and coordinate their services (Subtasks 3.1 through 3.7, and 3.9).
+Continue assisting Waco Transit System in their planning efforts to assist those onto assist welfare recipients obtain employment (Subtask 3.7). - 9.
+Continue to assist regional public transportation providers in planning efforts to streamlining streamline and coordinating coordinate their services (Subtasks 3.1 through 3.7, and 3.9).